 The Society is subject to various claims and legal proceedings that have arisen in the ordinary course of its business activities.
-The Society is not aware of any pending litigation which will have a material adverse effect on its consolidated financial statements.
+The Society is not aware of any pending litigation, the resolution of which will have a material adverse effect on its consolidated financial statements.